-- Export taxes for stones, minerals or cut gems 5%, plus a commission for preparation of the necessary papers, are not included.
+- Export taxes for cut gemstones 3%, for minerals and rough stones 7%, plus a commission for preparation of the necessary papers, are not included.
 You pay the additional cost during the trip yourself.

 The experienced team, trained geologists, gemologists and lapidary instructors look forward welcoming you to the exciting and unique Gemstone Safari, which was developed under the guidance of Mr. Nakara Steven Matemu.

 You may set the gemstones; you found and cut yourself in Tanzania, at your local jewelry shop.
 You will wear not only a lasting value but also extraordinary memories, shared only by a few.